Find a Job

 Employment Ontario Information and Services for Job Seekers – Employment related services are available across the province.
 You can get employment counselling services, skills development information, apprenticeship training in a skilled trade and financial support.
 Use this link to learn more about each of the services available to you and find out how to access services in your community.
-Information is also available in 25 languages.

-Explore the Working in Canada Tool to obtain information and referrals to help you prepare to work, specific to where you live (or plan to live) in Canada.
+Visit Job Bank to obtain information and referrals to help you prepare to work, specific to where you live (or plan to live) in Canada.

 The Best Employers for New Canadians competition is funded by the Government of Canada’s Foreign Credential Recognition Program.

 Employment Ontario Employment Service – An Ontario Government employment support program.

 Finding work in Ontario as a newcomer – information to read before you arrive.

 The Ontario Skills Passport (OSP) provides clear descriptions of the Essential Skills used in occupations in Ontario, as well as important work habits employers expect you to have.

 Finding a job

 Learn about the extra skills that Canadian employers want from their workers.
 To read more, select your language from the drop-down menu above.
 Information provided by Settlement.org